 As noted previously, the approach used by DAE is to link deviations in the pace of growth from the all-industries aggregate to business cycle factors and competition factors.
 The business cycle factors use the relative growth rate of the industry (compared to the national average and compared to history) as a measure of the cyclical position of the sector.
-As a relatively slow-growing sector (when compared to the national average), this implies that within the

-DAE model, utilities wages would be expected to underperform when compared to average across all sectors.
+As a relatively slow-growing sector (when compared to the national average), this implies that within the DAE model, utilities wages would be expected to underperform when compared to average across all sectors.

 The actual outturn for the all-industries-EGWWS differential has been positive and averaged 0.4%pts for the period 2007-2018 (financial year basis).
 This suggests that the model used by DAE to project this differential is potentially mis-specified.
-As outlined above, based on the description of the model used by DAE, this is likely to be a result of the relative pace of growth of the utilities sector compared to the national average.
+As outlined above, based on the description of the model used by DAE, this is likely to be a result of the relative pace of output growth of the utilities sector compared to the national average.
 In addition, we also note that DAE assume that non-model drivers such as EBAs are only adjusted for in the short term, implicitly implying that they do not have an impact on the long-term profile for wages growth.

-In contrast to DAE, we see the relatively high unionisation rates (61% of utilities' employees are covered by a collective agreement, compared to 37% across the economy as a whole) as a structural feature of the utilities sector.
+In contrast to DAE, we see the relatively high unionisation rates (65% of utilities' employees are covered by a collective agreement, compared to 38% across the economy as a whole) as a structural feature of the utilities sector.
 Furthermore, we see this structural feature as having a material impact on the pace of wages growth in the short and long run; our analysis suggests that it largely explains the outperformance of the EGWWS WPI (relative to the all-industries) over the historical period.

 In contrast to DAE, the BISOE projections have typically overestimated the differential between the all-industries and EGWWS WPI.
 This suggests that the BISOE modelling approach overstates the importance of structural factors such as the relatively high rate of unionisation, in driving wage growth in the utilities sector.
-Conversely the BISOE implicitly understates the importance of short run, cyclical factors in determining EGWWS wages.
-In particular, we note that we underestimated the impact of the structural reforms that took place in the NSW utilities sector in the period FY16-FY18, which resulted in an exceptionally low pace of growth in the EGWWS WPI (both in the NSW series and in the national series).
+Conversely the BISOE forecast implicitly understates the importance of short run, cyclical factors in determining EGWWS wages.
+In particular, we note that we underestimated the ongoing impact of the one-off privatisation event which took place in the NSW utilities sector in the period FY16-FY18, which resulted in an exceptionally low pace of growth in the EGWWS WPI (both in the NSW series and in the national series).
+Over these 3 years, the average wage rises in the NSW utilities sector were well below the national average.
+This appears to be a 'one-off' aberration, and may have been related to downward pressure on wages from the NSW state government (particularly wage increases in the areas outside collective agreements) before, during and immediately following the privatisation of the NSW electricity businesses.
+Prior to 2015, the NSW utilities wage increases were usually close (on average) to the national average.